-In terms of providing notification to affected individuals, I draw your attention to a resource from this office titled Privacy Breach Guidelines for Government Institutions and Local Authorities, specifically pages 2 and 3, available on our website, www.oipc.sk.ca.
+In terms of providing notification to affected individuals, I draw your attention to a resource from this office titled Privacy Breach Guidelines for Government Institutions and Local Authorities, available on our website, www.oipc.sk.ca.

 If you have any questions, feel free to contact our office.